eteran/nedit-ng/docs/docs/index.md

 to be viewable in a browser with some text changes, but there are still some sections that haven't been fully updated.
-The Help menu will also be undergoing some changes to better integrate it with the help texts, in the meantime please pardon our dust\!
+The Help menu will also be undergoing some changes to better integrate it with the help texts, in the meantime please pardon our dust!